 Trying to keep up with and or comparing yourself with others can lead to loss of motivation, feelings of failure and potentially injury.
 Allow the wisdom of your years to overpower your ego and work on making progress, not being better than others.

 Know your body.

-We all know that our metabolisms slow as you age.
-Not only does this mean you can’t eat whatever you want anymore, but also this will affect your ability to recover from training.
+We all know that our metabolisms slow as we age.
+Not only does this mean you can’t eat whatever you want any more, but also this will affect your ability to recover from training.
 Luckily there are a few things you can do to improve metabolism and increase your ability to recover.
-Start with a healthy diet and try to get 8 hours sleep every night.
+Start with a healthy diet and try to get 8 hours of sleep every night.
 Remember to stay hydrated by drinking plenty of water.
-Limit alcohol and partying like you’re still twenty… Utilize supplements such as whey protein, BCAAs and glutamine to help your body repair and build muscle and generally recover from workouts.
+Limit alcohol and partying like you’re still twenty… Utilize supplements such as protein powder, BCAAs and glutamine to help your body repair and build muscle and generally recover from workouts.
 Treat yourself to a deep tissue massage every now and then and make sure you see a doctor or physio for any injuries!